sachinkr91/api-rest-meetings/libs/javascript/docs/AuthenticationApi.md

 Authentication via Password Grant Type

-An access token can be obtained by using a user’s username and password.
+This API performs an authentication based upon a username and password.
+Call this API and provide a valid username and password.
+Set the grant_type to \&quot;password\&quot;.

 ### Example
 ```javascript